xythrez/RustMP/README.md

 $ cargo run --release --bin <testname>
 ```

-Additional comparison programs are located in `ext/`, where sequential, OpenMP
+Additional comparison programs are located in `omp/`, where C comparison
-and Rayon comparison benchmarks can be found.
+benchmarks can be found.

 ## Known issues